-I. Introduction
+I. INTRODUCTION

 The ever-growing complexity of Field-Programmable Gate Arrays (FPGAs) has a high impact on the performance of Electronic Design Automation (EDA) tools.
 A complete compilation from a hardware description language to a bitstream can take several hours.
 One step highly affected by the vast size of netlists is the NP-equivalent placement process.
 It consists of selecting a resource cell (position) on the FPGA for every cell of the applications netlist.
-In previous publications of the authors, a placement algorithm for FPGAs based on a self-organizing map [1] was presented [2] and optimized [3].
+In this work, a fast placement algorithm is benchmarked and evaluated.
+It is an extended version of [1] with a detailed visual representation of the original data and additional benchmarks based on a timing analysis.
+In previous publications of the authors, a placement algorithm for FPGAs based on a self-organizing map [2] was presented [3] and optimized [4].
 With that approach, placements of high quality were produced.
-However, it was relatively slow for large netlists, even when accelerated using a Graphics Processing Unit (GPU) [4].
-Therefore, in this work, a faster approach for netlist placement based on a gradient descent is presented as an updated version of the authors' previous work [4].
+However, it was relatively slow for large netlists, even when accelerated using a Graphics Processing Unit (GPU) [5].
+Therefore, in this work, a faster approach for netlist placement based on a gradient descent is presented as an updated version of the authors' previous work [5].

 Due to the complexity of the netlist placement problem, many current algorithms work in an iterative manner.
-A well known example is simulated annealing [5], which starts with a random initial placement and swaps blocks stepwise.
-The result of every step is evaluated by a cost function.
+A well known example is simulated annealing [6], which starts with a random initial placement and swaps blocks stepwise.
+The result of every step is evaluated by a cost-function.
 A step is always accepted, if it reduces the cost.
 If it increases the cost, it is accepted with a probability that declines with time (cooling down).
 An annealing schedule determines the gradual decrease of the temperature, where a low temperature means a low acceptance rate and a high temperature means a high acceptance rate.
-Generally, the temperature is described by an exponentially falling function like where typically $0.7 \le \alpha \le 0.95$.
-However, there has been a lot of research on the optimization of the annealing schedule like in [6][7].
+Generally, the temperature T_n is described by an exponentially falling function like where T_0 is an initial temperature and α is an empirical constant, typically chosen as $0.7 \le \alpha \le 0.95$.
+However, there has been a lot of research on the optimization of the annealing schedule like in [7][8].
 As a result, there are many variations available for any related problem.